theHamdiz/django-man/README.md

 - Shortcut: `Ctrl+Shift+P` > "Django > Start/Create/New Project"
 - Note: You can't be inside a project if you want to use this command.
+- Note: This will create a django project and automatically `cd` into it within the same VS Code window.

 ### 📦 Django > Start/Create/New App